hibernate/hibernate-reactive/README.md

     create database `hibernate-rx`;
     create user `hibernate-rx` identified by 'hibernate-rx';
     grant all on `hibernate-rx`.* to `hibernate-rx`;

+Finally, run `./gradlew test` from the `hibernate-rx` directory.

+#### Starting database containers with podman

-As an alternative, you can start the datastores using the instructions in the [podman.md] file.
+You can start the datastores using the instructions in the [podman.md] file.

 [podman.md]:podman.md

 Finally, run `./gradlew test` from the `hibernate-rx` directory.

+#### Starting databases automatically with Testcontainers

+If you have Docker installed, the container instances will be automatically started by running the tests if you select the `-Pdocker` profile like so:

+    ./gradlew test -Pdocker

+TIP: To reuse the same containers across multiple runs, set `testcontainers.reuse.enable=true` in a file located at `$HOME/.testcontainers.properties` (create the file if it does not exist).

 ## Compatibility